-Generally speaking, those two e-Commerce solutions have a lot in common.
+Generally speaking, these two e-Commerce solutions have a lot in common.
 Both Magento and OpenCart are open source, developed in PHP, and free-to-download.
 Supporting multiple languages and currencies, each of them has gathered huge user & developer communities, which resulted in the creation of numerous custom extensions.
 Both platforms are powerful and functional enough to power stores of nearly any scale and fairly comprehensible.

-User-friendliness and Capabilities
+User-friendliness and capabilities

 But as soon as Magento gets into a skillful pair of hands, this shopping cart is able to do about anything an e-merchant can dream of.
 Fully customizable design, utter flexibility, unlimited SEO resources and a countless number of extensions - that’s how Magento justifies its complexity.

 On the contrary, OpenCart is considerably easier to use and manage.
 Straightforward and intuitive, it’s able to get a business rolling within a few hours of setting it up.
 The lightweightness and simplicity of OpenCart, however, will cost you about 20% of functionality Magento users are so proud of.